nokhbehzaeem/GovVsCompanies/README.md

 Comparing Privacy Policies of Government Agencies and Companies: a Study Using Privacy Policy Analysis Tools

-We make our data, including links to all the privacy policies, their downloaded text used in the experiments, and the results of running the tools on them, publicly available.
+We make our data, including links to all the privacy policies, their downloaded text used in the experiments, the results of running the tools on them, and the SPSS outputs publicly available.

 # Repository structure
 The Corpora folder includes five text files, each containing the URLs of privacy policies of one corpus: EU, US, APP, STOCK, and WEB.
 This folder also includes five folders, each containing the downloaded html files of privacy policies of a corpus.